 It’s been some time since we took a look at some of the best Santoku knives.
-Today, we will take a look at a knife which will not ruin your family’s budget.
+Today, we will take a look at a knife that will not ruin your family’s budget.
 The Santoku in question is the Victorinox Fibrox 7-inch Granton edge Santoku.

 Features at Glance